GabeScott/standard-works-vault/General Conference/2001 April - Developing Our Talent for Spirituality.md

 There are lots of ways you can bless your family.
 Brooke did three important things: she bore her testimony, she prayed for her sister, and she was an example to her other sister on the top bunk.
 This strengthened her own spirituality as well.

 The Savior invites us to bear testimony.
-He has said, “Go ye into all the world, preach the gospel to every creature” (D&C 68:8).
+He has said, “Go ye into all the world, preach the gospel to every creature” ([[D&C 68.8|D&C 68:8]]).

 Many of you love bearing testimony at camp.
 Well, you don’t have to wait for camp.
 You can bear your testimony to your family often in simple ways.

 When my grandchildren visited me and we saw a picture of President Hinckley, I said, “I love President Hinckley.
 I am so grateful to have a living prophet on the earth today.”
 It took about 10 seconds, but it taught my grandchildren and helped us feel the Spirit.

 We bear testimony every single day by our example.
 Just last month when I was writing this talk, my daughter Jill came home, happily fixed dinner, and washed the dishes.
 The sweet spirit she carries in her heart blesses our home.
 I know she loves Jesus by the way she shows her love for me.
 Another way we show our love for Jesus is through prayer.
-President Hinckley has said, “Let every family in this Church have prayer together” (Teachings of Gordon B. Hinckley [1997], 216).
-“Your daily conversations with [H]im will bring peace into your hearts and a joy into your lives that can come from no other source” (Teachings of Gordon B. Hinckley, 216).
+President Hinckley has said, “Let every family in this Church have prayer together” (*Teachings of Gordon B. Hinckley* \[1997\], 216).
+“Your daily conversations with \[H\]im will bring peace into your hearts and a joy into your lives that can come from no other source” (*Teachings of Gordon B. Hinckley,* 216).

 You can help your family remember to pray.
 Prayer is like an umbrella in the storms of life.
 When I was a busy mom with seven children at home, I was so grateful when one of my children would say, “We forgot to have family prayer.”
 Sometimes we would stand by the back door and pray as the children ran off to school.
 It always strengthened the spirituality in our home.